GandhiNN/gandhinn.github.io/_posts/2025-02-04-check-and-balance-in-rust.md

   - Programming
 tags:
   - Rust
+excerpt: "This post is about a Rust port of solution of an interesting brain teaser that I've solved a couple years ago using Scala..."
 ---
+### The Problem
 This post is about a port of solution of an interesting brain teaser that I've solved a couple years ago in Rust.

 > Given a non-empty list of integers, return `true` if there is a place to split the list so that the sum of the numbers on one side is equal to the sum of the numbers on the other side.